Wine Grapes

-Wine Grapes - A complete guide to 1,368 vine varieties, including their origins and flavours is a reference book about varieties of wine grapes.
+Wine Grapes: A Complete Guide to 1,368 Vine Varieties, Including Their Origins and Flavours is a 2012 reference book about varieties of wine grapes.
 The book covers all grape varieties that were known to produce commercial quantities of wine at the time of writing, which meant 1,368 of the known 10,000 varieties.
-It is written by British Masters of Wine Jancis Robinson and Julia Harding in collaboration with Swiss grape geneticist Dr. José Vouillamoz.
+It is written by British Masters of Wine Jancis Robinson and Julia Harding in collaboration with Swiss grape geneticist José Vouillamoz.
+The book spans approximately 1,280 pages and won several awards, including the André Simon Award and the Oxford Food Symposium's OFM Best Drinks Book.

 Description

 Wine Grapes is not an update of Robinson's earlier book Vines, Grapes & Wines, first published in 1986.
 Wine Grapes is a brand new and original work that is much more extensive in coverage, and also incorporates recent findings from ampelographic research, including DNA profiling of grape varieties.

 Wine Grapes include a catalog listing of 1,368 grape varieties from across the globe including 377 Italian, 204 French and 77 Portuguese wine grape varieties.
 Coverage includes a listing of synonyms as well as the genetic relationship between varieties derived from DNA analysis.